Ruby on Rails: Level I

 Personalized Proof of Completion

 When you've completed the course, you can easily showcase your accomplishment by sharing the link to your personal alumni page.

 Money-Saving Alumni Status and Discount

-New Rails Programmers who want to learn or become more confident with Rails.
-This course is a good fit for you if you are:
+For new Rails developers who want to become more confident with Rails, this course is designed just for you!

 Getting started with Rails